pjeon18/pauljeon/Website Wireframe/README.md

 A fast, accessible personal portfolio website built with React, TypeScript, Vite, Tailwind CSS, and Framer Motion.

+## 🚀 Deployment

+This site is automatically deployed to GitHub Pages when changes are pushed to the main branch.

 ## 🚀 Features

 - **Modern Stack**: React 18 + TypeScript + Vite + Tailwind CSS + Framer Motion